MostAwesomeDude/brismu/src/loj.md

 groupoid which includes all of its isomorphisms.
 The core of **Loj**, written **Core(Loj)**, is the groupoid whose:

-* objects are the three equivalence classes of true, false, and independent bridi, and
+* objects are equivalence classes of bridi, and
 * arrows are bi-implications from one bridi to another.

 To read Metamath theorems as statements about **Core(Loj)**, encode: